 - 1. Monitor progress of TIP implementation. - 2.
 Request submittal of transportation improvement projects from municipalities, MassDOT, BRTA and other transportation providers. - 3.
 Maintain a database of improvement projects. - 4.
 Produce and distribute draft TIP documents for federal, state and local parties. - 5.
 Provide assistance to applicants with their TIP projects. - 6.
-Provide information and recommendations to the Transportation Advisory Committee (TAC) and the MPO.
+Provide information and recommendations to the TAC and the MPO.

-- 1. Prepare the 2022-2026 Transportation Improvement Program utilizing the eSTIP application.
+- 1. Prepare the 2023-2027 Transportation Improvement Program utilizing the eSTIP application.
 Solicit the submittal of transportation improvement and CMAQ projects including the preparation of CMAQ consultation materials. - 2.
-Provide technical assistance to municipalities and other applicants in submitting projects for consideration and in implementing TIP projects including advancing recommendations resulting from the project need form and project initiation form phases of the project development. - 3.
+Inform, educate and collaborate with municipalities regarding the process of submitting projects for consideration in the TIP.
+Assist communities with preparing on-line project need/project initiation forms and advancing projects to project initiation by providing technical assistance in all stages of project development and implementing TIP projects. - 3.
 Monitor status of projects in the TIP.
-Prepare amendments and adjustments as necessary.
+Prepare amendments and adjustments, as necessary.

-- 1. FFY 2022-2026 Transportation Improvement Program. - 2.
-Amendments to the FFY 2021-2025 TIP as necessary
+- 1. FFY 2023-2027 Transportation Improvement Program. - 2.
+Amendments to the FFY 2022-2026 TIP as necessary

-- 1. Draft of FFY 2022-2026 TIP for MPO review March 2021 - 2.
-Draft FFY 2022-2026 TIP released by MPO for public comment- April 2021 - 3.
-MPO endorsement of FFY 2022-2026 TIP May 2021 - 4.
-Federal agency approval of FFY 2022-2026 TIP September 30, 2021
+- 1. Draft of FFY 2023-2027 TIP for MPO review March 2022 - 2.
+Draft FFY 2023-2027 TIP released by MPO for public comment- April 2022 - 3.
+MPO endorsement of FFY 2023-2027 TIP May 2022 - 4.
+Federal agency approval of FFY 2023-2027 TIP September 30, 2022